benz2012/derby-dashboard/README.md

 The worker process both scrapes/parses information from the web, and writes that information to an AWS DynamoDB.

-You will need the following two environment variables: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, to connect to a database.
+You will need the following two environment variables: `AWS_ACCESS_KEY_ID_WORKER` and `AWS_SECRET_ACCESS_KEY_WORKER`, to connect to a database.
 You should create your own DynamoDB Tables and connect to that for testing.
 Contact project maintainers for proper database schema design.

 Create an environment variable file in the project root
 ```bash